alexyuriev/zdotfiles/bin/x-desktop-rotator.md

 ## Solution: Replace internal OpenBox desktop switcher with x-desktop-rotator

 It is 2020.
-Computers are fast enough.
+Computers are fast enough. `wmctrl` works well enought to control windows from command line.

 To flip to the next desktop use:

 `x-desktop-rotator --config=/home/alex/.config/config-x-desktop-rotator.json --next`